madmaxoft/Deskemes/DevDocs/Connection.md

 | ChannelID | uint16 | The ID of the new Channel (MSB first)  |
 | reserved  | ?      | Any trailing data is currently ignored |

   If the service is not known, the `ERR_NO_SUCH_SERVICE` Error is returned.
 If there are no free channel IDs, the `ERR_NO_CHANNEL_ID` Error is returned.
 If the service failed to initialize, the `ERR_SERVICE_INIT_FAILED` Error is returned.
+Other errors may be returned as needed.

 ### `clse`: Close an existing channel

   Closes an existing channel.
-If the specified channel doesn't exist, returns `ERR_NO_SUCH_CHANNEL`.
+If the specified channel doesn't exist, returns a `ERR_NO_SUCH_CHANNEL` error.

   The request additional data has the following format: